adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 ##### 1. Include additional configuration files

-For each external organization to which you require access, you must add a configuration file that provides the access credentials for that organization's dashboard.
-The file has the same format as the dashboard-config.yml file, and must be named according to the following convention:
+For each additional organization to which you require access, you must add a configuration file that provides the access credentials for that organization.
+The file has the same format as the adobe-users-config.yml file, and must be named according to the following convention:

 `dashboard-`_OrgName_`-config.yml`